alexchen-buaa/flexrl/README.md

 # FlexRL

-FlexRL is a Deep Reinforcement Learning library inspired and adapted from [CleanRL](https://github.com/vwxyzjn/cleanrl) that offers a bit more flexibility while still being non-modular.
+FlexRL is a deep online/offline reinforcement learning library inspired and adapted from [CleanRL](https://github.com/vwxyzjn/cleanrl) and [CORL](https://github.com/tinkoff-ai/CORL) that provides single-file implementations of algorithms that aren't necessarily covered by these libraries.
 FlexRL introduces the following features:
-- Notebook-friendly interface
+- Consistent style across online and offline algorithms
-- A few custom environments
+- Easy configuration with [Pyrallis](https://github.com/eladrich/pyrallis) and progress bar

-> **NOTE**: This repo is mainly for research and educational purposes.
-For now we only have PPO/DQN and we may gradually include more algorithms and custom environments.
+- A few custom environments under `gym` API

 ## Quick Start